AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 * `unassign a/Homework n/Bob` unassigns `Homework` from `Bob`
 * `unassign a/Tutorial 1 n/John Doe` unassigns `Tutorial 1` from `John Doe`

+### Unassigning an assignment from a class : `assign`

+Unassigns a particular assignment from all students in the specified class.

+Format: `unassign a/ASSIGNMENT_NAME c/CLASS`

+* Unassigns assignment, `ASSIGNMENT_NAME`, from every student in class, `CLASS`.
+* Students who already do not have the assignment are skipped.

+Examples:
+* `unassign a/Homework c/Class 1-A` unassigns `Homework` from all students in `Class 1-A`, skipping any student who already does not have it.
+* `unassign a/Tutorial 1 c/Tutorial Group 2` unassigns `Tutorial 1` from all students in `Tutorial Group 2`, skipping any student who already does not have it.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.